-- fees paid under this subsection if the person's permit is denied, revoked, or suspended. - (b) A permittee shall annually pay to the department a fee for as long as the person holds a valid permit under this section.
+- (g) The department shall not issue a permit under this section to any person who does not hold a valid certificate under s.
+73.03 (50). - (3) FEES; TERM. (a) Each person who applies for a permit under this section shall submit with the application a \$250 fee.
+A permit issued under this section is valid for one year and may be renewed, except that the department may revoke or suspend a permit prior to its expiration.
+A person is not entitled to a refund of the fees paid under this subsection if the person's permit is denied, revoked, or suspended. - (b) A permittee shall annually pay to the department a fee for as long as the person holds a valid permit under this section.
 The annual fee for a marijuana processor permittee is \$2,000.
 The annual fee for a marijuana producer permittee is one of the following, unless the department, by rule, establishes a higher amount: - 1.
 If the permittee plants, grows, cultivates, or harvests not more than 1,800 marijuana plants, \$1,800. - 2.
 If the permittee plants, grows, cultivates, or harvests more than 1,800 but not more than 3,600 marijuana plants, \$2,900. - 3.
 If the permittee plants, grows, cultivates, or harvests more than 3,600 but not more than 6,000 marijuana plants, \$3,600. - 4.
 If the permittee plants, grows, cultivates, or harvests more than 6,000 but not more than 10,200 marijuana plants, \$5,100. - 5.
 If the permittee plants, grows, cultivates, or harvests more than 10,200 marijuana plants, \$7,100 plus \$800 for every 3,600 marijuana plants over 10,200. - (4) Schools.
-The department may not issue a permit under this section to operate as a marijuana producer within 500 feet of the perimeter of the grounds of any elementary or secondary school. - (5) Education and awareness campaign.
+The department may not issue a permit under this section to operate any premises that are within 500 feet of the perimeter of the grounds of any

+- elementary or secondary school, playground, recreation facility, child care facility, public park, public transit facility, or library. - (5) EDUCATION AND AWARENESS CAMPAIGN.
 The department shall develop and make available training programs for marijuana producers on how to safely and efficiently plant, grow, cultivate, harvest, and otherwise handle marijuana, and for marijuana processors on how to safely and efficiently produce and handle marijuana products and test marijuana for contaminants.
-The department shall conduct an awareness campaign to inform potential marijuana producers and marijuana

-- processors of the availability and viability of marijuana as a crop or product in this state. - (6) Rules.
-The department shall promulgate rules necessary to administer and enforce this section, including rules relating to the inspection of the plants, facilities, and products of permittees; training requirements for employees of permittees; and the competitive scoring system for determining which applicants are eligible to receive a permit under this section. - (7) PENALTIES. (a) Any person who violates sub.
+The department shall conduct an awareness campaign to inform potential marijuana producers and marijuana processors of the availability and viability of marijuana as a crop or product in this state. - (6) Rules.
+The department shall promulgate rules necessary to administer and enforce this section, including rules relating to the inspection of the plants, facilities, and products of permittees; training requirements for employees of permittees; and the competitive scoring system for determining which applicants are eligible to receive a permit under this section. - (7) PENALTIES. (a) Unless another penalty is prescribed for the violation, any person who violates sub.
 (2), fails to pay the required fee under sub.
 (3), or violates any of the requirements established by the rules promulgated under sub.
-(6) shall be fined not less than \$100 nor more than \$500 or imprisoned not more than 6 months or both. - (b) In addition to the penalties imposed under par. (a), the department shall revoke the permit of any person convicted of any violation described under par. (a) and not issue another permit to that person for a period of 2 years following the revocation. - Section 24.
-94.57 of the statutes is created to read: - 94.57 Testing laboratories.
-The department shall register entities as tetrahydrocannabinols testing laboratories.
-The laboratories may possess or manufacture tetrahydrocannabinols or drug paraphernalia and shall perform the following services: - (1) Test marijuana produced for the medical use of tetrahydrocannabinols for potency and for mold, fungus, pesticides, and other contaminants. - (2) Collect information on research findings and conduct research related to the medical use of tetrahydrocannabinols, including research that identifies potentially unsafe levels of contaminants.
+(6) shall be fined not less than \$100 nor more than \$500 or imprisoned not more than 6 months or both. - (b) In addition to the penalties imposed under par. (a), the department shall revoke the permit of any person convicted of any violation described under par. (a) and not issue another permit to that person for a period of 2 years following the revocation.
+The department may suspend or revoke the permit of any permittee who violates s.
+100.30, any provision of this section, or any rules promulgated under sub.